What Is Auto Insurance for Non-owners?

 Apr 1, 2023 | Business Insurance

-A non-owner insurance policy will protect you if you routinely drive but don’t own a car and are found legally responsible for someone else’s injuries or property damage in an accident.
-Your own injuries sustained in a collision or damage to the automobile you’re driving are not covered by non-owner auto insurance.
+If you routinely drive but don’t own a car and are found legally responsible for someone else’s injuries or property damage in an accident, a non-owner insurance policy will protect you.
+However, it does not cover injuries sustained in a collision or damage to the automobile you’re driving.
 Additionally, non-owner insurance policies sometimes cost less than regular auto insurance premiums.

 Non-owner automobile insurance, through the liability protection the policy offers, assists in covering the damage or injuries to others if you cause an accident in a loaned car.
 Any auto insurance the car owner has on the vehicle is prioritized over non-owner insurance.